 Boise's story is unique among western communities.
 As historian Merle Wells noted, Boise's history is "special rather than conventional."
 Geographically remote, Boise's location shaped its history.
 Early residents overcame geographical and political obstacles to build a city of distinction.
 The City built upon this tradition when Mayor Bieter and the Boise City Council established the Department of Arts & History in 2008.
 Boise is one of few communities nationwide that acknowledges the importance of history by integrating it into city government.
 City leaders understood that by supporting the connections between Boise's past, present and future we help develop and sustain our unique and livable community.
 Validating history as an important component with city government strengthens our unified resolve as a city to "foster an environment where learning, the arts and recreation thrive."
 The following statements from the State of Utah's history plan illustrate why a history program for the public is of value.
 These ideas hold true to the City of Boise's vision for the same:

-- History is a stabilizing, energizing, and transformative force for community sustainability. - The number, diversity, and commitment of partners engaging with history has increased, and includes state and government agencies, businesses, civic, ethnic, arts, academic, and activist communities and more. - History makes places and lives better through the preservation of buildings, neighborhoods, sites, documents, objects, landscapes, stories, and information. - Citizens and decision-makers understand the present better by understanding the complexities of the past. - The multiple stories of history help different groups understand and respect each other.
+• History is a stabilizing, energizing, and transformative force for community sustainability.

+• The number, diversity, and commitment of partners engaging with history has increased, and includes state and government agencies, businesses, civic, ethnic, arts, academic, and activist communities and more.

+• History makes places and lives better through the preservation ofbuildings, neighborhoods, sites, documents, objects, landscapes, stories, and information.

+• Citizens and decision-makers understand the present better by understanding the complexities of the past.

+• The multiple stories of history help different groups understand and respect each other.

 In 2004 the foundation for the History Division was established when Boise State University Professor Todd Shallat organized the Boise City Historian Office at the request of Mayor Dave Bieter in 2004.
-Mayor Bieter envisioned the office to serve as a liaison between Boise State and the City and a bridge to build service learning and education programs.
+Mayor Bieter saw the office as a liaison between Boise State and the City, as a bridge to build service learning and education programs.
 The office of the City Historian provided "rapid response research reports on policy issues before Boise City Council."
 Staff historians inventoried city records, catalogued artifacts, and added to an online archive managed by Boise State.

-The Office of the City Historian served an immediate and important need.
-The position also helped build awareness about the value of having a system in place to support the history community as a parallel to how the Arts Commission served the arts community.
+The Office of the City Historian an immediate served and important need; it also led to an awareness of how beneficial it would be to have the ability to have an organization to serve the history community as the Arts Commission served the arts community.
 In 2007, in anticipation of the creation of the Department, the office of the City Historian was incorporated into the then-Boise City Arts Commission.
 Ultimately, the History Committee, a volunteer group, was formed to support, advise and assist the History Division with community-based history programs.